katerinjo/writmacs/README.md

 # Writmacs

-This is a Python library for producing documents with special formatting in HTML, markdown, and plain text.
+This is a Python library for producing documents with special formatting in HTML, Markdown, and plain text.

 # Target formats